Filtering in Blazor AutoComplete

 }

-In the following example, the remote request doesn’t fetch the search data until the search key contains three characters.
+In the following example, the search data will not be fetched (for either local or remote data) until the input contains at least three characters.

 @using Syncfusion.Blazor.DropDowns